Abdallah-Abu-Hussein/uop-student-help/docs/DatabaseAdminisration.md

 ![](/photos/T-TS.png)

 -  What Tablespaces used for ?
-By using tablespaces, you can perform the following operations:

     - Control the storage size allocated for the database data.
     - Grant specific space quotas to the database users.